caspersg/learn_vim/README.md

 `h j k l` are the arrow keys, left, down, up, right.
 Which is pretty strange, but they're right on the home row.

-But there's all kinds of other ways to move around.
+There's all kinds of other ways to move around.

 `$` to move to the end of the line.